ramensoftware/windows-11-start-menu-styling-guide/Themes/WindowGlass/README.md

 ## Notes
 - This theme works best on Windows 11 **25H2** and later.
 - This theme currently works on displays with a resolution **above** 1366x768.
-- This theme places the start menu horizontally centered on the screen, reguardless of whether the taskbar icons are centered or left aligned.
+- This theme places the start menu horizontally centered on the screen, regardless of whether the taskbar icons are centered or left aligned.
 - This theme combines the start menu with the Phone Link panel and will only work on the 'New Windows 11 Start Menu'
 - If the background of the start menu makes text unreadable, you change swap 'Background' to 'Background2' which improves readability and decreases transparency.